twlab/Panepigenome/README.md

-# Human pan-epigenome
+# Human panepigenome

 ## About

-This repository provides a collection of code for human pan-epigenomic analyses.
+This repository provides a collection of code for human panepigenomic analyses.
 The workflows include long-read DNA methylation quality control, projection of individual assembly coordinates to graph coordinates, graph-based interval-overlap analysis, and integrated representation of CpG copy number and methylation at var-CpGs.
-The repository also includes code used to reproduce the analyses and figures presented in the manuscript **“Human pan-epigenome represents epigenomic diversity.”**
+The repository also includes code used to reproduce the analyses and figures presented in the manuscript **“Human panepigenome represents epigenomic diversity.”**

 ## Repository structure